All Episodes

 The president of the United States wouldn't.

-They'd probably shut it down for him, so there wasn't a line.
+They'd probably shut it down for him so there wasn't a line.

-But uh it doesn't it doesn't happen.
+But it doesn't happen.

-Joe in Colorado Springs, your next.
+Joe in Colorado Springs, you're next.

 Welcome to the program, sir.